matthias-reis/carda-gatsby/content/wordpress/articles/2012-08---ode-an-den-kater.md

 ist auch schon wieder uninteressant geworden und Du stürmst weiter.
 Auf zu neuen Taten.
 Auf leisen Tatzen.

-<em>Dieser Text ist Oskar und Chili gewidmet.
-Eigentlich sollte es heißen "Ode
-an DIE Kater", denn ich liebe Euch beide, meine wolligen Mitbewohner.</em>
+_Dieser Text ist Oskar und Chili gewidmet.
+Eigentlich sollte es heißen "Ode an DIE Kater", denn ich liebe Euch beide, meine wolligen Mitbewohner._

 ![ "I'm like cat here, a no-name slob.
 We belong to nobody, and nobody belongs to us.
 We don't even belong to each other." | full](http://cardamonchai.com/wp-content/uploads/2012/08/cat2-kc3b6rnung-und-aufhellung-horzgerahmt.jpg
 '"I'm like cat here, a no-name slob.
 We belong to nobody, and nobody belongs to us.
 We don't even belong to each other."')